stkjj/astra/readme.txt

 https://fontawesome.com/v5.15/icons/user-tie?style=solid

 Illustrations used in the Screenshot images are all licensed under Creative Commons ( CC0 ) License ( https://www.humaaans.com/ )
-NOTE: Illustrations can be donwloaded on main page of https://www.humaaans.com/ using 'Download' button hence there are no links to the illustrations.
+NOTE: Illustrations can be downloaded on the main page of https://www.humaaans.com/ using the 'Download' button; hence there are no links to the illustrations.

-Some hand drawn illustrations used are created by Brainstorm Force and released under Creative Commons ( CC0 ) License.
+Some hand-drawn illustrations used are created by Brainstorm Force and released under Creative Commons ( CC0 ) License.

 The same site as screenshot can be imported from here https://websitedemos.net/landing-page-08/.

-For more information, refer to this document on how to create page like in the screenshot -
+For more information, refer to this document on how to create a page like in the screenshot -

 = Normalizing styles =